Restream/redmine_elasticsearch/README.md

 | attachments.downloads | D/L |
 | attachments.file | Attachment content |

 You can search for issues, projects, news, documents, wiki pages and messages by attachments.
-For example, to search for a container with the attachment filename "somefile.pdf", use the following syntax:
+For example, to limit the search scope to containers with the **somefile.pdf** attachment filename, use the following syntax:

     attachments.filename:somefile.pdf